sergeyklay/space-wrangler/README.md

 rigorously tested on Python 3.9+.

 > [!NOTE]
-> While this project might hypothetically work with Python 3.8 or earlier versions,
+> While this project might hypothetically work with Python 3.8 or earlier
-> I have not tested it on those versions.
-As such, I cannot guarantee its
+> versions, I have not tested it on those versions.
+As such, I cannot guarantee
-> functionality on these older versions of Python.
-Given the age of these versions,
+> its functionality on these older versions of Python.
+Given the age of these
-> if issues arise, I do not plan to address them.
+> versions, if issues arise, I do not plan to address them.

-If you'd like to contribute to Consumer API Example you're most welcome!
+If you'd like to contribute to Confluence Space Management Toolkit you're most welcome!

 ## Support

-Should you have any question, any remark, or if you find a bug, or if there is something you can't do with the Consumer API Example, please [open an issue](https://github.com/sergeyklay/confluence-maintenance-tools/issues).
+Should you have any question, any remark, or if you find a bug, or if there is something you can't do with the Confluence Space Management Toolkit, please [open an issue](https://github.com/sergeyklay/confluence-maintenance-tools/issues).

 ## Credits